Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+2024July5, thanks to Steve Jobs, finally i use keynote to finish the prototype animation.
+Jsdesign is a good tool, but transparent function need too much work.
+2 days learning and working is not a waste, later we need the forum to update bunches of tutorials.
+And today i bought the domain seelayer.com, so luck to buy it with 78￥ per year from Aliyun, no extra fee.

 2024July4, designer Wang persuade me to abadon seelayer text from logo, just 2 color board left, i am shocked due to the radical strategy.
 We are just start-up, not so famous as Master Card who updated their new logo with just red and orange circles.
 She admit that this idea make logo looks like 2 cards, and turns the color boards toward right-up.
 But now I think this is necessary because the App icon on Mac rarely has text.

 2024July3, talk more details with an experienced coder, less than 200hrs finish the v1.0.
 Talk to designer Wang, she promise to help me like she used to help of proronfly's and xinxuan's logo.